son-iOS/SSUIiOS/README.md

 # SSUIiOS
-SSUI is a UI wrapper library that use 99% pure SwiftUI to simplify the UI setup further
+SSUI is an UI wrapper library that use 99% pure SwiftUI to simplify the UI setup further